 Reimagining Israel Education

-These grants are directed to programs that offer nuanced, thoughtful, and inclusive Israel dialogue and education for North American Jews, particularly children, young adults, and intergenerational spaces.
+These grants are directed to programs that offer nuanced, thoughtful, and inclusive Israel education for North American Jews, notably children, young adults, educators, and intergenerational spaces.
+These programs seek to encourage education about Israel—its history, people, and geopolitics—to strengthen Jewish identities, deepen American Jews’ engagement with Israel, and to facilitate effective dialogue.

 This grant portfolio was developed in partnership with the Charles and Lynn Schusterman Family Philanthropies Foundation.
-We are grateful for their support and that of the Zalik Foundation, who amplified and deepened the committee’s grantmaking and allowed them to fund more grantees at significant levels.
+We are grateful to the William Davidson Foundation for their additional support.

 -